wkgcass/Latte-lang/ltls.md

 	    ...

 ##3.5 Type Definition
-`LessTyping` supports class and interface definitions
+`Latte` supports class and interface definitions

-`LessTyping` can use java libraries directly, so, other types such as `enum` and `Annotation`, can be defined in java source code
+`Latte` can use java libraries directly, so, other types such as `enum` and `Annotation`, can be defined in java source code

 ###class